aniruddhas435/SoundCheck/README.md

 #### list of optional declarations include
 - outFile (string): This feature is for the name of the .syntax file.
 Default value is "final".
-- Start (string): This feature is for mentionaing the root component or rule for the syntax.
+- Start (string): This feature is for mentioning the root component or rule for the syntax.
 The default value is "Start".
 - baseFrequency (decimal): This feature is to mention the base frequency while playing.
 This basically relates to the frequency of the note "Sa".
 The default value is 360.0.
-- msec (number): This feature is to mention the number of mili-seconds each note will be played for.
+- msec (number): This feature is to mention the number of milli-seconds each note will be played for.
 The default value is 140.
 - volume (decimal \- 0.0 to 1.0): This feature is to mention the volume at which the notes will be played.
 The default value is 0.2.
 - playFile (string): This feature is for the name of the .player file.
 It records the ongoings inside a player.
 The default value is "registry".